kelvinkissi/Payment-Splitter-Token-Dapp-Launch/README.md

 ***I used the ABI from our smart contract "payment splitter contract" for the Minting DApp***

 ***I used the Environment: injected Web3*** "Rinkeby Test Network"

 To show:

 ABI on minting app - Config file —> Abi.json —> config.json

 Withdraw from the  “withdraw” function in the NFT smart

-Release(method) ETH payment - by copying the address connected to the the EVM In the Deployed and released section and the amount of the ETH should go up.
+Release(method) ETH payment - by copying the address connected to the EVM In the Deployed and released section and the amount of the ETH should go up.
 Based on the share.

-SCREEN SHOTS PROVIDED IN THE PDF DOCS
+SCREENSHOTS PROVIDED IN THE PDF DOCS